gbmhunter/blog/content/electronics/components/power-regulators/buck-converters/_index.md

 Peak current measurement is a common way of "measuring" the average output current.

 A transconductance amplifier (amplifier that converts a input voltage to an output current) is used to compare the voltage at a feedback pin (typically labelled _FB_) to an internal voltage reference.

+PCM: Peak current mode

+See the excellent [SNVA555: Understanding and Applying Current-Mode Control Theory](https://www.ti.com.cn/cn/lit/an/snva555/snva555.pdf) by TI for more information on current-mode control theory.

 ## Inductor Selection